Read This First

 Prompt 3: Comment on how the complexion and body type in depictions of Jesus reflect the culture in which he is venerated.

-The central claim is this: The portrayal of Jesus in art and iconography varies significantly across different cultures and historical periods.
+In plain terms: The portrayal of Jesus in art and iconography varies significantly across different cultures and historical periods.

 Early Christian art, particularly from the Byzantine period, often depicted Jesus with Mediterranean features, including olive skin and dark hair, consistent with the Semitic origins of historical Jesus.